Script Development / Simple Cache DFF.CACHE

 Added in version 6.0.6

-Remove members, parameters as follows:
+Delete a member, parameters are as follows:

 Parameter |